opentensor/bittensor-subnet-template/docs/running_on_staging.md

 ## 9. Create a subnet

 The below commands establish a new subnet on the local chain.
-The cost will be exactly τ100.000000000 for the first subnet you create.
+The cost will be exactly τ1000.000000000 for the first subnet you create and you'll have to run the faucet several times to get enough tokens.

 ```bash
 btcli subnet create --wallet.name owner --subtensor.chain_endpoint ws://127.0.0.1:9946